 For the nature of the test, I used a 6.5 Creedmoor with a Criterion Remage, 1/8 twist, 26" barrel, using Berger Hybrid 140's, Lapua brass, CCI 450 primers, and Shooters World Long Rifle.
 Full length L.E.
 Wilson Bushing die, CPS Primer seater from Primal Rights, 21st century primer pocket uniformer, 2 thousandth neck tension, and annealed every-time with the induction annealer from AMP.

-But, before we get started, let me explain what we are actually testing here.
+But, before we get started, let me explain what we are testing here.
 I first measure each primer pocket of my brass and uniform them all to the same depth.
 In this case, I uniformed them to -0.1215".
 I then took the primers themselves and measured those to be exactly 0.119" from the bottom of the cup to the top of the anvil itself by using the Accuracy one primer depth gauge.
 From here, I then proceeded to alter the "depth" of which the primers were seated.

 How Does Primer Seating Depth effect Accuracy?

-Starting off, I performed a common ladder test, or OCW, in which I found 38.3 grains to yield an acceptable result.
+At the request of Primal Rights, I performed a common ladder test, or OCW, in which I found 38.3 grains to yield an acceptable result.
 My average velocity was 2667 FPS, with an SD of 4 and an ES of 8.
 While I also seated all of my primers at -0.002" below flush.
 My picture below of my grouping at 100 yards, which yielded 0.292 MOA.

 Does Primer Seating Depth Affect Accuracy?

-This might be something that you seriously want to consider trying with your own load development, especially, with the affordability and variety of tools coming out that will allow you to adjust seating depth for primers.
-Even though this concept is not new, because some bench-rest shooters perform this step, I haven’t found any data out there that supports the concept of primer seating depth, itself.
-On another note, I will say that I have not tested anything other than the Primal Rights CPS, so I can't guarantee that you will receive accurate results to the one-thousandth like I am when seating primers.
-Even further, the same goes for primer pocket uniformers.
+On another note, I will say that I have not tested anything other than the Primal Rights CPS, so I can't guarantee that you will receive accurate results to the one-thousandth.
+Further, the same goes for primer pocket uniformers.
 If your primer pocket depths vary, then you will see inconsistent results before seating your primers.
-If you want to fix that, I'd encourage you to look into the tool I am using because it allows me to adjust the actual depth and is not preset.
+If you want to fix that, I'd encourage you to look into the tool I am using because it allows one to adjust the actual depth and is not preset.

-Nonetheless, for the seating depth test, I loaded 3 shot strings at 2.235" CBTO, 38.3 grains like I have been using originally, and only altering the seating depth of the primers themselves via the instructions in order: -0.0000, -0.0005, -0.001, -0.0015, -0.002 below flush.
+Nonetheless, for the seating depth test as instructed, I loaded 3 shot strings at 2.235" CBTO, 38.3 grains like I have been using originally, and only altering the seating depth of the primers themselves via the instructions in order: -0.0000, -0.0005, -0.001, -0.0015, -0.002 below flush.
 Now, let's dive into the results

-• -0.0000 SD of 6, ES of 12
+-0.0000 SD of 6, ES of 12

-• -0.0005 SD of 2, ES of 5
+-0.0005 SD of 2, ES of 5

-• -0.001 SD of 1, ES of 2
+-0.001 SD of 1, ES of 2

-• -0.0015 SD of 8 and ES of 15
+-0.0015 SD of 8 and ES of 15

-• -0.002 SD of 4 and ES of 8.
+-0.002 SD of 4 and ES of 8.

 However, does primer seating depth matter and affect accuracy?
 I am not 100% certain.
 More testing needs to be conducted.

-All in all, give it a shot and see if it works for you.
+All in all, give it a shot and see if it works for you!

 As always, shoot straight, be safe, and happy reloading!